Most local government officials take responsibility for the accuracy of their work product.

 About making the state pay extra for accuracy: The WCCA clearly confirmed the clerks' rejection of the idea that accuracy is a normal managerial responsibility.
-Imagine a county parks manager telling the county budget manager: “I signed off on this accounting of the user fees the Parks Department collected this quarter.
+Imagine a parks manager telling the county budget manager: “I signed off on this accounting of the user fees we collected this quarter.
 If you want me to make sure it's right, you'll need to pay extra.”

 “...careful hand counting in a recount is the gold standard for assessing the true vote totals — in large part because of the greater focus on a single contest, more deliberate processing of ballots, and careful observation by campaign officials and other interested parties....”